-A parent/ carer group has been established at the two Special Schools.
+A parent/ carer group has been running throughout the year at the two Special Schools.
 This group has a regular coffee morning where there is a focus on topics and issues that parents/ carers have identified.
 The group has input on these topics and issues from visiting speakers as well as being able to provide support for each other and share experiences.